PEKennedy/Jackal_Macro_Controller/macro_controller/README.md

 But notice how in the actual code, instead of creating an ExecuteAction type, nor even an Action type, we instead created an ExecuteActionRequest type to send to self.execute_action()?

-Well, I don't really know why either, searching the ros_kortex repository only brings up example code, rather than a definition for the type: https://github.com/Kinovarobotics/ros_kortex/search?q=ExecuteActionRequest So I had trouble getting most new rosservice types I saw and wanted to use to work (I was only ever able to add the stop type).
+The problem here is that searching the ros_kortex repository only brings up example code, rather than a definition for the type: https://github.com/Kinovarobotics/ros_kortex/search?q=ExecuteActionRequest So I had trouble getting most new rosservice types I saw and wanted to use to work (I was only ever able to add the stop type).
 For the most part, I would try to create objects like req = SendTwistJoystickCommandRequest(), only to either get an error that I wasn't creating the